rosali920/neuropointillist/02_quick_start_tutorial.md

 * --model
-    * an R file that specifies the R template code to run your model and return results
+    * an R file that specifies the R template code to run your model and return results (see 03_making_your_model_script)
     * can also include any initialization code (e.g. included libraries)
-    * must define the function processVoxel(v), which is described further down
+    * must define the function processVoxel(v), which is described in 03_making_your_model_script.

 * -p N
     * specifies that multicore parallelism will be implemented using N processors.
     * A warning is given if the number of processors specified exceeds the number of cores.
-See SECTION on running a model using multicore parallelism.
+See ["General considerations for running in parallel"](ibic.github.io/neuropointillist/usage.html) for more on running a model using multicore parallelism.

 * --sgeN N
-    * specifies to read the data and divide it into N jobs that can be submitted to the SGE (using a runme.sge script that npoint generates) or divided among machines by hand and run using GNU make.
+    * specifies to divide the data into N jobs that can be submitted to the SGE (using a runme.sge script that npoint generates) or divided among machines by hand and run using GNU make.
     * if SGE parallelism is used, assumes that the directory that the program is called from is read/writeable from all cluster nodes.
-See SECTION on running a model using SGE parallelism.
+See ["Running a model using SGE parallelism"](ibic.github.io/neuropointillist/usage.html) for more information.

 * --output outputprefix
     * specify the prefix that is prepended to output files to facilitate organization
-    * e.g. using --output model-ageXtime/model1 will organize all output files and scripts to a subdirectory called model-ageXtime, and it will prepend model1 to your output files
+    * e.g. using --output model-ageXtime/model1_ will organize all output files and scripts to a subdirectory called model-ageXtime, and it will prepend model1_ to your output files
     * the model and calling arguments will be copied with this output prefix so that you have a record of what you ran

 * --debug debugfile
     * writes out external representations of the design matrix, the fMRI data, and a function called imagecoordtovertex, which maps three-dimensional image coordinates (e.g. from fslview) into a vertex number, to the file debugfile.R.
 T
     * useful for development and testing of your model, or troubleshooting problems with the setfiles or covariate files.
-See the Vignette for instructions for how to use the debugfile.
+See 03_making_your_model_script for instructions for how to use the debugfile.

 ### Using readargs.R with npoint function